ki-krpto/CTF-Challenge-10-8-2025/README.txt

 - assets/calendar.jpg (photo of planner with 10/13 circled)
 - blog/audio.mp3 (faint whisper of: "ten... thirteen... twenty-two")
 - Update submit.html Google Form link.

-Video script, props, and hosting instructions are included in the code editor.
-Good luck and have fun.